LSSTDESC/WeakLensingDeblending/docs/developer.rst

 Profiling
 ---------

-The `simulate` program has a `--memory-trace` option that displays the memory usage at frequent checkpoints during the execution.
+The `simulate` program has a `--memory-trace` option that displays the memory usage at frequent checkpoints during the execution, based on the :mod:`descwl.trace` module.

 Profile CPU usage with the `standard recipe <https://docs.python.org/2/library/profile.html#instant-user-s-manual>`_, for example::